versionone/openAgile/VersionOne/Artifacts/NewTeamStuff.md

+# Suvey topics

+## User submitted - What type of integration development is going to take place?

+## User submitted - Security and how we get better as a team

+## 4 - Team Name

+Submit suggestions into the GroupMap at https://join.groupmap.com/963-036-497

+## 4 - Workflow Process (Kanban vs Scrum, etc)

+## 4 - How we pay down Tech Debt

+## 4 - How we handle resolving prioritized Defects

+## 4 - How we approach manual testing and test automation engineering; and how to share the burdens and the pleasures of each

+## 4 - How we contribute to and provide feedback on Product & Services (plans, research, goals, etc)

+## 3 - How, when, and who works on leading features

+## 3 - How, when, and who gets to work on highly technical or architectural challenges

+## 3 - How we approach ZenDesk support: DOC , pDOC, etc

+## 3 - How we engage, as a development team, with our own UX end users (which includes our own teams)

+## 3 - How we engage, as a development team, with our API-user end users (which includes our own teams)

+## 2 - Using WIP limits

+## 2 - How we celebrate successes that are technical, and how that is different from sales successes

+## 2 - How we consume from and/or contribute to the open source world

 # TeamRoom & Backlog Approach

 * Scoped such that all work by our five devs (+1 to come) and 1 SEIT (+1 Agile Tester to come) are working on